Vistahm/Vistahm/README.md

 ```
-As far as I can remember, I've been spending the majority of my time behind the computer's display.
+As far as I can remember, I've been spending the majority of my time with computers.
 I love computers and I'm still amazed about the fact that we managed to apply some electricity into
 a bunch of rocks and metals and build such a magnificent thing.